 Content

-The Elbstrand begins in the charming district of Övelgönne, which you can easily reach by ferry Line 62 from the Landungsbrücken.
-Even the journey over the water is an experience in itself.
-Upon arriving in Övelgönne, you will be greeted by the Museum Harbor with its historic ships that tell the story of Hamburg's maritime past.
+The Elbe beach begins in the charming neighbourhood of Övelgönne, which you can easily reach by taking tram line 62 from the Landungsbrücken.
+Even the journey across the water is an experience in itself.
+Once you arrive in Övelgönne, the museum harbour with its historic ships that tell of Hamburg's maritime past awaits you.

-A highlight at the beach is the boulder "Alter Schwede."
-This 217-ton stone was discovered during dredging work in the Elbe in 1999 and has since found its permanent place on the shore.
-With a circumference of almost 20 meters, it cannot be missed and provides a great photo opportunity for your memories.
+A highlight on the beach is the Old Swede boulder.
+This 217-tonne boulder was discovered during dredging work in the Elbe in 1999 and has been a permanent fixture on the shore ever since.
+With a circumference of almost 20 metres, it is impossible to miss and makes a great photo motif for your memories.

-As you stroll further along the beach, you will reach the Hans-Leip-Ufer.
-This section is named after the poet of the world-famous song "Lili Marleen" and offers you a less crowded area where you can peacefully listen to the sound of the waves and let your gaze wander over the passing ships.
+If you stroll further along the beach, you will come to Hans-Leip-Ufer.
+This section is named after the poet of the world-famous song "Lili Marleen" and offers you a less frequented area where you can listen to the sound of the waves in peace and let your gaze wander over the passing ships.

-For your culinary needs, the legendary Strandperle provides a kiosk right by the water.
-Here, locals and visitors gather to enjoy a cool drink while watching the sunset.
-A little further west, you will reach Teufelsbrücke.
-The name comes from an old legend that tells of a trick used to outsmart the devil.
-Today, you can find the statue of the pondering Lucifer holding a rabbit, which serves as a reminder of this story.
+Für the physical well-being provides the legendäre Strandperle, a kiosk right on the water.
+Hamburgers and visitors meet here to enjoy the sunset with a cool drink.
+A little further west you will reach Teufelsbrück.
+The name comes from an old legend that tells of a trick used to trick the devil.
+Today, you can discover the statue of the grinning Lucifer with a rabbit in his hand here, which commemorates this story.

-For dog owners, the Falkensteiner Ufer offers a special area where four-legged friends can romp freely without a leash.
-This section between Blankenese and Rissen is less frequented and provides plenty of space for long walks with your dog.
+For dog owners, the Falkensteiner Ufer offers a special area where four-legged friends can run around off the lead to their heart's content.
+This section between Blankenese and Rissen is less frequented and offers plenty of space for long walks with your dog.

 Discover the most beautiful sights of Hamburg ⇒